kat-lakomska/SML209/page5.md

 <p> There are seven cases of noun and adjective declension in Polish.
 The whole list in traditional order with a brief explanation is given below:
   <dl>
   <dt>Nominative (mianownik)</dt>
   <dd>Use the basic, unmarked, dictionary forms and often indicates the subject of the sentence.
-Example: Gosia pisze książkę. - Gosia is writing a book.
+Example: Gosia pisze książk<span style="red">ę</span>. - Gosia is writing a book.
 (Gosia in nominative because she is the subject of the sentence)</dd>
   <dt>Genitive (dopełniacz)</dt>
   <dd>Used to indicate possession.
 Often corresponds to English 's or of.
  Example: Ala widzi psa Agnieszki - Ala sees Agnieszka's dog (Agnieszka in genitive)</dd>